Supersymmetry-assisted high-fidelity ground state preparation of single neutral atom in an optical tweezer: Supersymmetry

 For the nonrelativistic Schr\"{o}dinger problems, one can always identify two supersymmetric potentials, $V_{1}(x)$ and the superpartner $V_{2}(x)$, that are entirely isospectral except for the ground state of $V_{1}(x)$.
 Here we are interested in neutral atoms trapped in optical tweezers, and only low energy bound states are relevant.
-We consider a deep optical tweezer with $N_{\text{b}}$ bound states that are filled with $N_{\text{a}}$ non-interacting neutral atoms ($N_{\text{a}}$ is much smaller than $N_{\text{ b}}$).
-Only the first $N$ bound states (with $N\ll N_{\text{b}}$) are relevant if the system is pre-cooled to a low temperature (one has $N\gtrsim N_{\text{a}}$ for spin-polarized fermions).
-Here we still call $V_{2}(x)$ the superpartner tweezer of $V_{1}(x)$ if the first $N$ bound-state energies of $V_{1}(x)$\ (except for the ground state) are exactly matched by the first $N-1$ bound-state energies of $V_{2}(x)$.
+We consider a deep optical tweezer with $N_{\text{b}}$ bound states that are filled with $N_{\text{a}}$ non-interacting neutral atoms ($N_{\text{a}}\ll N_{\text{b}}$).
+Only the first $N$ bound states (with $N\ll N_{\text{b}}$) are relevant if the system is pre-cooled to a low temperature.
+Here we still call $V_{2}(x)$ the superpartner tweezer of $V_{1}(x)$ if the first $N$ bound-state energies of $V_{1}(x)$\ (except the ground state) are exactly matched by the first $N-1$ bound-state energies of $V_{2}(x)$.